 - Interpellation and urban transformation: Lisbon’s sardine subjects.
 Social and Cultural Geography.
 View this article in WRRO

 - Milton Santos: The conceptual geographer and the philosophy of technics.
 Progress in Human Geography, 43(3), 584-591.

 - Unwrapping the OXO Cube: Josué de Castro and the Intellectual History of Metabolism.
 Annals of the American Association of Geographers, 109(3), 837-856.

-- The racial division of nature: making land in Recife.
+- Landscape semaphore: Seeing mud and mangroves in the Brazilian Northeast.
 Transactions of the Institute of British Geographers.